Your Top 9 Questions About Going to the Dentist—Answered!

 Whether you are 80 or 8, your oral health is important.
 Did you know that 100 million Americans fail to see a dentist each year, even though regular dental examinations and good oral hygiene can prevent most dental disease?
 Here are some frequently asked questions about going to the dentist.

-Here are 15 signs you should see a dentist:
+What are some signs I should see a dentist?

 - Your teeth are sensitive to hot or cold